Ministry of Health, Community Development, Gender, Elders and Children (Tanzania)

 The Ministry of Health, Community Development, Gender, Elders and Children is a government ministry of Tanzania.
 It deals with health policy, community development, gender and policy related to the elderly and children.

 History

-The ministry was created as an amalgamation of the Ministry of Health and Social Welfare and Ministry of Community Development, Gender and Children under John Magufuli's 2015 cabinet.
+The ministry was created as an amalgamation of the Ministry of Health and Social Welfare and the Ministry of Community Development, Gender and Children under John Magufuli's 2015 cabinet.